 - Purpose of the visit

+- Travel expense reimbursement policies.
 To review Stanford policy further on these items, refer to Administrative Guide Policy 5.4.2: Business and Travel Expenses.

-Advise visitors who the department contact is regarding any questions about their visit.
+- Advise visitors who the department contact is regarding any questions about their visit.

 Stanford's Travel Guidelines

-Payments are made via Oracle and the Non-SU Payee (visitor) must be set-up to be able to receive a payment.
-Department administrators may request a new payee record after verifying that the payee does not already have an existing record in the Supplier Query and Request database.
+- Otherwise, submit an expense report for a Non-SU Payee (visitor) which will result in a reimbursement to the payee.
+This method requires that the payee is set up in Stanford’s supplier database.
+Department administrators may request a new payee record after verifying that the payee does not already have an existing record in the Supplier Query and Request Portal.
 Generally, when a new account is requested, information such as Social Security numbers or other tax ID numbers, bank account information for electronic payment and any necessary forms and information for tax purposes are requested.